Sakrac/struse/README.md

 ### Operators

-strref += (int) / strref++
-    Move start of string forward and reduce length
+* strref += (int) / strref++: Move start of string forward and reduce length

-strref > strref / strref < strref
-	Returns alphabetical sorting order greater than / less than
+* strref > strref / strref < strref: Returns alphabetical sorting order greater than / less than

-strref[(int)]
-	Return character at position
+* strref[(int)]: Return character at position

-For function description, please refer to the header file.
+For function descriptions, please refer to the struse.h.